 NRA Foundation Awards $20,000 in College Scholarships

-Scholarships awarded include:
+Scholarships were awarded to:

 - $6,000 to Tanner Brooks of Walkerton, Indiana